 Colors.
 Warm colors look natural for sunset photographs but a dash of cool hues here and there can add the much needed impact.
 Understand the color theory and the impact colors have on our minds.
 (Using colors effectively)

 Motion blurs.
 Slow shutterspeeds which cause motion blur, contrast well with sharp outlines of clouds and silhouettes.
-Soft blur of sea-waves with a sharp sunset looks attractive.
+Do not have the whole image blurred.
+Some parts should be sharp.
+On sea-beaches, soft blur of sea-waves with a sharply outlined sunset looks attractive.
 As an added bonus, long exposures help in keeping the ISO low.

 Do not focus at infinity.
 Depending on the aperture used, shift your focus a little to the front.
 Use hyperfocal distance focusing.
 More about it – Staying Focused